HeadNeRF: A Real-time NeRF-based Parametric Head Model: Conclusion

 In this work, we propose HeadNeRF, a novel parametric model integrating neural radiance field to human head representation.
-Unlike the previous 3D mesh-based topologically uniformed face parametric model~\cite{blanz1999morphable,li2017learning,booth2018large,yang2020facescape,cao2013facewarehouse,tran2018nonlinear,paysan20093d}, HeadNeRF takes the accelerated variant of neural radiance field as a unified 3D proxy, which allows it to directly control the viewing pose of the rendered result and generate high fidelity head images in real-time.
+Unlike the previous 3D mesh-based topologically uniformed face parametric model~\cite{blanz1999morphable,li2017learning,booth2018large,yang2020facescape,cao2013facewarehouse,tran2018nonlinear,paysan20093d}, HeadNeRF takes the accelerated variant of neural radiance field as a unified 3D proxy, which allows it to directly control the viewing pose of the rendered result and generate high fidelity head images in real-time on modern GPUs.
 To train HeadNeRF, we collected and processed three large-scale face image datasets.
 Meanwhile, the novel network structure and loss terms are well designed such that the trained parametric model can semantically control and edit the rendering result's identity, expression, and appearance.
-In the following, we will describe the algorithm details.